Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QDataWidgetMapper-submit-f.rst

 Returns ``true`` if all the values were submitted, otherwise false.

-Note: For database models, QSqlQueryModel::lastError() can be used to retrieve the last error.
+Note: For database models, :sip:ref:`~PyQt6.QtSql.QSqlQueryModel.lastError` can be used to retrieve the last error.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QDataWidgetMapper.revert`, :sip:ref:`~PyQt6.QtWidgets.QDataWidgetMapper.setSubmitPolicy`.